bakalianosm/bakalianosm/README.md

 ## Hi there 👋
 <h1 align="center">Hi 👋, I'm Michail Bakalianos</h1>
-<h3 align="center">Computer Science BSc transitioning to Data Science mastery, fueled by a passion for data and a lifelong love affair with computers and programming</h3>
+<h3 align="center">MSc in Data Science student, fueled by a passion for data and a lifelong love affair with computers and programming</h3>

 - 🌱 I’m currently learning **Django, ReactJS**